Animal Division

 Animals & Culture Studies – Innovations in Higher Ed

-Although transdisciplinary, Eric rooted the field in cultural anthropology due to its emphasis on culture, community, critical thinking, comparative ethics, and holism.
+Although transdisciplinary, it’s rooted in cultural anthropology due to the emphasis on culture, community, critical thinking, comparative ethics, and holism.
 Likewise, intrinsic to the field are the meanings and experiences that have historically been attributed to being human, including human (dis)connections with ‘Nature.’
 (Since its introduction, others refer to and redefined the field as ‘animal studies,’ ‘anthrozoology,’ ‘critical animal studies,’ or other variant).

 In 2010, Eric began working in an emerging subfield he calls Animal Death Studies / Zoothanatology, to explore notions, practices, and mourning of death and dying for other species as well as humans, cross-culturally.
 Much of that work has been orchestrated through the Green Pet-Burial Society.
 He also examines the real and symbolic role of other species within the context of our interspecies families (see Family Spirals® below).